Skip to main content

 }

-In the bounding box coordinates: left, top, width, height: pixel coordinates normalized to the page.
+In the bounding box coordinates: left, top, width, height: pixel coordinates normalized to the page, relative to the top left corner.

 • parentBlock: Since citations can be very granular and specific, the parentBlock is the Parse block containing the extracted data.
 It helps with providing more contextual data.